Chapter 12: Growth investing

 Right at the start of this chapter I mentioned that growth shares tend to have high price tags attached to them – such as high PE ratios.
 This can work out if the expected profits growth comes through, but what if it doesn’t?

 One of the biggest risks facing growth investors is when growth slows down from its previous high rate and the PE ratio attached to the earnings falls.
-This is known as PE multiple contraction and can devastate your returns as shown in the table below.
+This is known as PE multiple contraction and it can devastate shareholder returns.

 Smaller company risks